Anonymous LLCs in Texas

 If you value your privacy, it will be essential to understand which LLC related documents are visible to the public and what information must be included in these public documents.

-2. Obtain a Texas address that is not publicly connected to you (PO Box or mail service like UPS Store).
-You will use this address in Step 3.
-Alternatively, you can use a professional registered agent that will allow you to use their Texas address as the Texas LLC's mailing address (Northwest Registered Agent is one of the few that will allow this).
+1. Obtain a Texas address that is not publicly connected to you.
+The Certificate of Formation will need to list a mailing address.
+It is important that this address (PO Box or mail service like UPS Store) is not publicly connected to you.
+You will use this address in Step 2.
+Alternatively, you can use a professional registered agent who will allow you to use their Texas address as the Texas LLC's mailing address (Northwest Registered Agent is one of the few that will allow this).

 What LLC documents are visible to the public?

-All documents filed with the state are generally visible to the public including the LLC's (1) Certificate of Formation and (2) Public Information Reports.
+All documents filed with the state are generally visible to the public including the LLC's (1) Certificate of Formation (filed at the outset) and (2) Public Information Reports (filed annually).

 In Texas, both the Certificate of Formation and Public Information Reports must disclose certain information including, but not limited to, the name and address of the LLC's members (i.e., owners).